erSubhashThapa/100daysofcode/r1-log.md

 - **Pomodoro:**

    I finished the function that converts the time from seconds to m:ss.
-I merged my branch back to master and deleted the branch.
+I merged my branch into to master and deleted the branch.

    I worked on the layout of the timer.
 I reviewed some of (flexboxfroggy)[https://flexboxfroggy.com/] but I decided to change the flexbox I was working with to grid.
 I'm still trying to get the hang of each.